 His current scientific interests mainly focus on protein engineering and design, nanobiotechnology, antibody engineering, chemical biology and development of tailor-made peptides and proteins for applications in diagnostics and therapy.

 Heather Schwoebel leads partnering of platform technologies at Alloy Therapeutics.
 Heather works to identify opportunities as well as implement and execute strategies to bring Alloy’s suite of platforms and services to all aspects of discovery and translational medicine.
 Over the past twenty years, Heather has had broad experience, working in roles focused on company formation, operations, alliance management and business development with Verseau Therapeutics, Harbour Antibodies and Atlas Venture.

 Dr. Ilse Roodink serves as Chief Scientific Officer (CSO) of ImmunoPrecise Antibodies, supporting the Company’s global research and development teams.
 Prior to her appointment as CSO, she held different scientific positions at the Company’s Dutch facility in Oss from 2013 until 2021.
-In her last role as Scientific Director of ImmunoPrecise Europe, Dr. Roodink was overseeing contract research project execution and management and actively involved in the integration of innovative technologies supporting antibody characterization and engineering.

 Dr. Katharina Billian-Frey has strong expertise in antibody-based immuno-oncology drugs and protein engineering.
 She joined the Drug Discovery Unit of Apogenix in 2018, first as senior scientist and is currently heading the Protein Engineering Group.
 Her main focus at Apogenix lies in the development of biotherapeutic agonistic drugs targeting the TNFR receptor superfamily.